← All Articles

 Will my cloud costs increase over time?

-Cloud costs typically increase 10-15% annually due to growing data volumes, additional services, and increased usage.
-However, cloud providers regularly reduce per-unit pricing.
-Right-sizing (adjusting instance sizes to actual usage) and reserved instances can offset growth.
+Typically 10-15% annually due to growing data volumes and additional services.
+Cloud providers regularly reduce per-unit pricing, though.
+Right-sizing and reserved instances can offset growth.
 Budget for 10% annual increase.

 Is it cheaper to stay on-premises?

-For SMEs with fewer than 50 employees, cloud is almost always cheaper when you account for hardware depreciation, electricity, cooling, physical security, maintenance staff, and disaster recovery infrastructure.
-The break-even point is typically around 100-200 servers where on-premises may be cheaper for stable workloads.
+For SMEs with fewer than 50 employees, cloud is almost always cheaper when you account for hardware depreciation, electricity, cooling, physical security, maintenance staff, and disaster recovery.
+The break-even point is around 100-200 servers for stable workloads.

-Can I migrate back if cloud does not work out?
+Can I migrate back if cloud doesn't work out?

-Yes, but reverse migration (cloud to on-premises) is expensive and time-consuming — typically more costly than the initial migration.
-The main costs are data egress charges, new hardware procurement, and re-architecture.
-This is called "cloud lock-in."
-Mitigate it by using open standards, containerisation (Docker/Kubernetes), and avoiding proprietary managed services where possible.
+Yes, but reverse migration is expensive — typically more costly than the initial move.
+Data egress charges, new hardware procurement, and re-architecture all add up.
+Mitigate lock-in by using open standards, containerisation, and avoiding proprietary managed services where possible.

 Sources